 Start a blog

 Once you have a new, modern, user-friendly website, it’s time to start a blog.
-While this sounds pretty intimidating at first, it’s actually one of the easiest things you can do to increase your site traffic.
+While this sounds pretty intimidating at first, content marketing is actually one of the easiest ways to increase B2B lead generation.
 All you have to do is think of questions your clients ask you regularly, and answer those questions in a blog post.
 Do your best to write posts that address specific pain points of your B2B manufacturing clients in a clear and thorough way.

 Additionally, make sure to incorporate SEO tactics into your blog writing process.
 Your best bet here is to focus each blog post around one keyword.
 Then, include that keyword into the blog in a way that seems natural.
 Google has gotten pretty advanced in the past few years, so it’s likely to recognize synonyms, meaning you don’t have to stuff the same exact word or phrase into one blog post 50 times to rank for that keyword.